navindevan/Sentiment-Analysis-Tool/README.md

 - SATool_InputFilePath.py - To analyze a text file line by line.
 - ATool_UploadTextFile.py - Upload a text file for analysis.
 - SATool_UploadCSVFile.py - Upload a CSV file for analysis.
 ---
+## 📂 Input Files

+Ensure that the required input files are available for the tools:

+1. **Sample_Input.txt**
+   This text file can be uploaded into the tool **SATool_UploadTextFile.py**.
+It contains sample data in a text format for processing.

+2. **SA_Input.csv**
+   This CSV file can be uploaded into the tool **SATool_UploadCSVFile.py**.
+It contains structured data in CSV format to be processed by the script.
+---
 ## 📝 Contributing